Skip to main content

 Testosterone Replacement Therapy (TRT) for Men

 For middle-aged and older men experiencing symptoms of low testosterone (hypogonadism), such as fatigue, decreased libido, and increased body fat, TRT can offer significant metabolic benefits.
 Low testosterone is a well-established risk factor for metabolic syndrome.
-Restoring testosterone to optimal physiological levels can improve by increasing lean muscle mass and reducing fat mass, which directly enhances insulin sensitivity.
+Restoring testosterone to optimal physiological levels can improve body composition by increasing lean muscle mass and reducing fat mass, which directly enhances insulin sensitivity.

 A standard, clinically supervised TRT protocol often involves: